Wild Frontier Dog Food in trays receives the Advisor’s second-best rating of 4.5 stars.

 The second ingredient is chicken, another quality, raw item.

-The fourth ingredient is water, which adds nothing but moisture to this food.
+The fourth item is water, which adds nothing but moisture to this food.
 Water is a routine finding in most canned dog foods.

 In any case, eggs are easy to digest and have an exceptionally high biological value.